fivetran/dbt_zendesk/README.md

   - package: fivetran/zendesk
     version: [">=0.7.0", "<0.8.0"]
 ```
+## Package Maintenance
+The Fivetran team maintaining this package **only** maintains the latest version of the package.
+We highly recommend you stay consistent with the [latest version](https://hub.getdbt.com/fivetran/zendesk/latest/) of the package and refer to the [CHANGELOG](/CHANGELOG.md) and release notes for more information on changes across versions.

 ## Configuration
 By default, this package looks for your Zendesk Support data in the `zendesk` schema of your [target database](https://docs.getdbt.com/docs/running-a-dbt-project/using-the-command-line-interface/configure-your-profile).
 If this is not where your Zendesk Support data is, add the following configuration to your `dbt_project.yml` file: